Diploma in International Hospitality Operations Management Co-op

 Co-op Experience

-The co-op term provides students with an opportunity to integrate academic studies with related employment experience and could include positions in the following areas*:
+The co-op term provides you with an opportunity to integrate academic studies with related employment experience.
+We provide co-op* placement policy in the field of studies.

 You will have at least 720 guided learning hours followed by 720 practicum hours with an established business.